BeiningRao/picosdk_python_WSL_control_example/README.md

 `pico3000aBlock.py`: a block example using ps3000 series.
 A shorter example for easier understanding of how to use this lib.

 Detailed instruction to be finished yet..

+## single channel signal collection code for Ps5000a(Beining)
+Added at 12/19/2025.A jupyter temple based on picoDAQAssistant.
+Notes that the time resolution for one channel is 1ns, but for two channels, it should be 2ns.